Kennaka5/ReminderDesktop-app/Readme.md

 2. Run npm init to create a package Json

-3. Install the following dependencies: npm install **CronJob, js-yaml nodemailer, node-notifier**
+3. Install the following dependencies: npm install **CronJob, js-yaml, nodemailer, node-notifier**

 4. Git Clone this project into your _designated folder_